CommodoreAlex/CPP/Practice/Testing/readme.md

 3. Your own loops to run each case
 4. Your own PASS/FAIL criteria logic

-There is nothing external to assist
+There is nothing external to assist (see ManualTest.cpp)

 ---